juliogomez/devops/README.md

 All our YAML files have 2 sections:

 1. Deployment: it includes all the required info on what is the name of the microservice, image to use, desired number of replicas, hardware requirements, port exposed by the container where it offers its service (ie. containerPort: 5000), etc.
-2. Service: it defines how *accesible* is this microservice, and how it is configured.
+2. Service: it defines how *accessible* this microservice is, and how it is configured.
 You will see *myhero-data* or *myhero-app* pods exposing port 5000, but that is mapped to port 80 in the service that load-balances to all underlying pods.
 It also includes a service *type* that defines if the load-balancer is accessible from outside the container space or not.

 <p align="center">
 <img src="./images/k8s-service-portmapping.png">